This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Algodón orgánico, algodón reciclado, algodón convencional... ¿Cuáles son las diferencias?
 Home Healthy Home

 Organic cotton occupies an increasingly important place in the world of fashion and textiles.
-To this contributes the fact that, for several years now, we have been becoming aware of the pollution generated by the textile sector and the deplorable working conditions that exist in certain countries.
-That is why we want you, in this article, to find the reasons for choosing organic cotton instead of classic cotton, and discover with us the different advantages of eco-responsible cotton.
+This is contributed to by the fact that, for several years now, we have been raising awareness about the pollution generated by the textile sector and the deplorable working conditions that exist in certain countries.

 Where is cotton grown?